grupo-avispa/semantic_navigation/semantic_navigation_msgs/README.md

 ## Services (.srv)
 * [GenerateRandomGoals](srv/GenerateRandomGoals.srv): This service generates random goals within named regions.
 This is particularly useful for tasks that require random exploration within specific regions.
+* [GetRandomRegion](srv/GetRandomRegion.srv): This service returns a random named region.
+This can be used to select a random region for exploration or other tasks.
 * [GetRegionName](srv/GetRegionName.srv): Given a spatial position, this service returns the name of the region that enclose the provided position.
 This allows for semantic interpretation of spatial data.
 * [ListAllRegions](srv/ListAllRegions.srv): This service returns a list of all named regions.
 This can be used to get an overview of all the regions defined in the semantic context.